GrandeJames/landing-page/README.md

 This is a landing page.
-For now, it isn't responsive for mobile devices.

-Photos:
+Photos are from:
-The sparklers photo is by Ian Schneider from Unsplash
+Ian Schneider @goian
+Mohammed Shamaa @photoshamaa
+Eyestetix @eyestetix
+Anastasiia Rozumna @rozumna
+Ivan Stepanov @evil_bumblebee